 It is a fine house & there is still much of the statuary & other physical features around the gardens.
 The latter have obviously had much money spent on them recently to restore many of the original features, some of which look superb.

-I know that newly planted shrubs will always look sparse until they have matured a little.
 But whilst some protection may be necessary too much & poorly maintained just makes the place look a mess.

 There were lots of ‘municipal’ fences, many of which were there to provide dog free areas for families to use.
 Ugly but extremely important in a park used incredibly heavily by dog owners….